Semiregularity as a consequence of Goodwillie's theorem: The Abel--Jacobi map for (derived) schemes and stacks

-with the $SBI$ sequence corresponding to the short exact sequences $0 \to F^p\oL \DR \to \oL\DR \to \oL\DR/F^p\to 0$ and $0 \to \oL\Omega^p[-p] \to \oL\DR/F^{p+1}\to \oL\DR/F^p\to 0 $. \end{proposition} \begin{proof} When $A$ and $B$ are concentrated in degree $0$, with $B$ smooth over $A$, this is a well-known consequence of the Hochschild--Kostant--Rosenberg theorem.
-As observed in \cite[\S 5]{majadas}, the general case follows by taking a cofibrant replacement for $B$ and passing to the diagonal of the resulting bisimplicial diagram. \end{proof}
+with the $\mathsf{SBI}$ sequences corresponding to the short exact sequences $0 \to F^p\oL \DR \to \oL\DR \to \oL\DR/F^p\to 0$ and $0 \to \oL\Omega^p[-p] \to \oL\DR/F^{p+1}\to \oL\DR/F^p\to 0 $. \end{proposition} \begin{proof} When $A$ and $B$ are concentrated in degree $0$, with $B$ smooth over $A$, this is a well-known consequence of the Hochschild--Kostant--Rosenberg theorem, as in \cite[Theorem 9.8.13]{W}, and that proof immediately generalises to filtered colimits of smooth morphisms, including infinite polynomial algebras.
+As observed in \cite[\S 5]{majadas}, the general case for $\HH$ and $\HC$ then follows by taking a cofibrant replacement for $B$ and passing to the total complex of the resulting bisimplicial diagram.
+The expressions for $\HN$ and $\HP$ follow similarly because product total complexes respect the relevant quasi-isomorphisms. \end{proof}

-\begin{remark} Note that \cite[Theorem 2.2]{emmanouil} shows that for finitely generated $k$-algebras $B$ the complex $\HP^A(B)^{(p)}$ is quasi-isomorphic to the infinitesimal cohomology complex, or equivalently to Hartshorne's algebraic de Rham cohomology (\cite{HartshorneAlgDeRham}) over $A$. \end{remark}
+\begin{remark} Note that \cite[Theorem 2.2]{emmanouil} (following \cite[Theorem 5]{FeiginTsygan}) shows that for a finitely generated algebra $B$ over a characteristic zero field $k$, the complex $\HP^k(B)^{(p)}[2p]$ is quasi-isomorphic to the infinitesimal cohomology complex, or equivalently to Hartshorne's algebraic de Rham cohomology \cite{HartshorneDRcoho} over $k$.
+For an alternative proof, see \cite{bhattDerivedDR}. \end{remark}